meglecz/mkCOInr/doc/content/reference.rst

 BLAST db, VTAM

-    - Prepare a fasta file with sequneces and the taxIDs (seqID, taxID)
+    - Prepare a fasta file with sequences and the taxIDs (seqID, taxID)
-    - Run the *makeblastdb* commande of blast to make indexed files ready to be used as a blast database
+    - Run the *makeblastdb* command of blast to make indexed files ready to be used as a blast database
     - for VTAM format, prepare taxonomy file as well as the BLAST database.
 They can be used directly in VTAM.

 RDP, QIIME and FULL